smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

         - Azure AD Identity Protection.
 This will allow controlling access to applications and resources by relying on dynamically evaluated risk based on heuristics and globally collected security-related telemetry.

         - Conditional Access (available starting with Azure AD Premium P1).
-This will allow controlling access to applications and resources by relying on a combination of multiple conditions, including users group membership and state of the users devices.
+This will allow controlling access to applications and resources by relying on a combination of multiple conditions, including users group membership and state of the users' devices.

         - Multi-Factor Authentication (available starting with Azure AD Premium P1), including integration of MFA into Conditional Access scenarios through step up authentication.

         - Azure AD Application Proxy (available starting with Azure AD Premium P1).
 This will allow providing access to remote users and business partners to on-premises web applications.

         - Password Protection for Windows Server Active Directory (available starting with Azure AD Premium P1).
-This will allow imposing restirictions on allowed password values.
+This will allow imposing restrictions on allowed password values.

         - Self-service password reset/change/unlock with on-premises writeback (available starting with Azure AD Premium P1).